TiVoMaker/looper/README.md

 If you provide an initial value, it's a **while** loop, or without one it's a **do...until** loop.

+If the initial value is a Promise, it will wait for the Promise to resolve before starting the loop.

 To wait a specific amount of time:

 	const then = Date.now();